If I have diabetes, how do I prevent oral health problems?

 - See your doctor before scheduling treatment for periodontal disease.
 Ask your doctor to talk to your dentist or periodontist about your overall health condition If oral surgery is planned, your doctor or dentist will tell you if you need to take any pre-surgical antibiotics, if you need to change your meal schedule or the timing and dosage of your insulin (if you take insulin).

 - Make sure to give your dentist your doctor’s name and phone number.
-This information will then be readily accessible by your dentist should any questions or concerns arise.
+This information will then be easily available to your dentist should any questions or concerns arise.

 - Bring your dentist a list of all the names and dosages of all medicines you are taking.
 Your dentist will need to know this information to prescribe medicines least likely to interfere with the medicines you are already taking.
 If a major infection is being treated, your insulin dose (for those taking insulin) might need to be adjusted.